CollinsGH/Mobile-Application-Development-Project/README.md

 ### Development

+#### Album
+The main page of this application contains an album displaying all the users photos.
+It also has a menu to navigate to the other pages.

 #### Camera
 The camera aspect of this project required both the Camera and Microphone capabilities in the manifest file.
+When the camera page is opened a preview of the camera is shown.

 #### Map
 I choose to use Bing Maps for the map aspect of this project.
 An application key was required to use Bing Maps.
+When the map page loads a list of photos is retrieved.
+The Geotag metadata is then extracted from the image files and are plotted on the map.

 #### Finding a free image tagging API